 -

-Function: Eliminate electrochemical disturbances from previous operations.
+Function: Eliminate electrochemical disturbances from previous charge or discharge operations before the DCIR measurement begins.

-4.2 Constant Current Discharge Pulse (0.2C, 10s)
+6.2 Constant Current Discharge Pulse (0.2C, 10s)

 -